History of Buganda: Pre-colonial and colonial Buganda

 The twentieth-century influence of the Baganda in Uganda has reflected the impact of eighteenth- and nineteenth-century developments.
 A series of Kabakas amassed military and political power by killing rivals to the throne, abolishing hereditary positions of authority, and exacting higher taxes from their subjects.
 Ganda armies also seized territory held by Bunyoro, the neighboring kingdom to the west.
 Ganda cultural norms also prevented the establishment of a royal clan by assigning the children of the Kabaka to the clan of their mother.
 At the same time, this practice allowed the Kabaka to marry into any clan in the society.

 One of the most powerful appointed advisers of the Kabaka was the Katikkiro, who was in charge of the kingdom's administrative and judicial systems – effectively serving as both prime minister and chief justice.
 The Katikkiro and other powerful ministers formed an inner circle of advisers who could summon lower-level chiefs and other appointed advisers to confer on policy matters.
 By the end of the nineteenth century, the Kabaka had replaced many clan heads with appointed officials and claimed the title "head of all the clans".

 The sophisticated structure of governance of the Baganda so impressed British officials, but political leaders in neighboring Bunyoro were not receptive to British officials who arrived with Baganda escorts.
-Buganda became the centrepiece of the new protectorate, and many Baganda were able totake advantage of opportunities provided by schools and businesses in their area.
+Buganda became the centrepiece of the new protectorate, and many Baganda were able to take advantage of opportunities provided by schools and businesses in their area.
 Baganda civil servants also helped administer other ethnic groups, and Uganda's early history was written from the perspective of the Baganda and the colonial officials who became accustomed to dealing with them.
 At independence in 1962, Buganda had achieved the highest standard of living and the highest literacy rate in the country.